DriveQuantPublic/react-native-drivekit/README.md

 ---

-### ➡️ Step 5 : Notify the user when a trip is finished or cancelled
+### ➡️ Step 5 : Notify the user about the trip analysis

-To inform the user that the trip has been finished or cancelled, the DriveKit libraries for React Native offers listeners so it becomes easy to build notifications on both mobile platforms.
+To inform the user that the trip has been analyzed, finished or cancelled, the DriveKit libraries for React Native offers listeners so it becomes easy to build notifications on both mobile platforms.

 We recommend [Notifee](https://notifee.app/) library to manage your notifications.

 <h2>iOS</h2>

 On iOS, you just have to manage notifications using the `DriveKit.addEventListener(…)` method.
-Please refer to the `useSetupListeners.ts` on the demo package for example
+Please refer to the `useSetupListeners.ts` on the demo package for example.

 <h2>Android</h2>

+Notification that indicates a trip is currently running is driven by the Trip Analysis initialize(…) method.

-It is not possible to handle listeners like the iOS platform, because listeners are not triggered when the device is locked or the app is not in foreground.
-To manage this case, a Headless JS service has been introduced on Trip Analysis component.
+To display a notification when the trip is finished or cancelled, it is not possible to handle listeners like the iOS platform, because listeners are not triggered when the device is locked or the app is not in foreground.
+To manage that limitation, a Headless JS service has been introduced on Trip Analysis component.

 Follow these steps :

 - Register the Headless task named `DKHeadlessJS` on your `index.js` file.
 - Replicate the `DKHeadlessJS.js` file on your project.